Peter Quill (Marvel Cinematic Universe): Characterization

 Quill is introduced in Guardians of the Galaxy as the half-human, half-alien leader of the Guardians who was abducted from Missouri as a child in 1988 and raised by a group of alien thieves and smugglers called the Ravagers.
 Pratt was cast in the role in February 2013, as part of a multi-film deal that he signed with Marvel.
 About the character, Pratt said, "He had a hard time as a kid, and now he goes around space, making out with hot alien girls and just being a rogue and a bit of a jerk, and through teaming up with these guys, finds a higher purpose for himself."
 He also added that the character is a mix of Han Solo and Marty McFly.
 Pratt, who was mostly known for playing supporting characters, including Andy Dwyer on the television series Parks and Recreation, initially turned down the role.
 Pratt had lost weight to portray fit characters in films such as Moneyball and Zero Dark Thirty, and had given up ambitions to play the lead role in action films after humbling auditions for Star Trek and Avatar.
 Casting director Sarah Finn suggested Pratt to Gunn, who dismissed the idea despite struggling to cast that role.
 Despite this, Finn arranged for a meeting between the two, at which point Gunn was immediately convinced that Pratt was perfect for the role.
 Pratt also won over Feige, despite having gained weight again for Delivery Man.
 Prior to filming, Pratt underwent a strict diet and training regimen to lose 60 lb in six months.
 Pratt signed a multi-film contract with Marvel, and was granted a temporary leave from his work on Parks and Recreation to accommodate his participation in the film.
 Wyatt Oleff portrayed a young Quill in this film, and again in Guardians of the Galaxy Vol. 2.

 In Guardians of the Galaxy Vol. 2, Pratt said that Quill is now famous throughout "the galaxy for having saved so many people...
 He feels like he's part of this group, a leader of this group.
 He's a little more responsible and trying to stay out of trouble, but not necessarily doing the best job."
 Pratt stated that working on the film forced him to come to terms with the death of his own father.
 Pratt described his role in his next appearance, in Avengers: Infinity War, as a "guest star" appearance and said "you get to be a little more vibrant; a little more irreverent; a little bit more colorful if you want it to be".

 Pratt said that Thor: Love and Thunder would continue the rivalry between Quill and Thor that was established in Infinity War and Endgame.

+In other media

+Theme parks

+Pratt reprises his role of Quill for the attractions Guardians of the Galaxy – Mission: Breakout! at Disney California Adventure and Guardians of the Galaxy: Cosmic Rewind at Epcot.